 Home Holdings entered into loan agreements with Mr. Alberini, Mr. Dunaj and Mr. Friedman.
-All of such loans have been repaid.
+All of such loans were repaid prior to our initial public offering.

-Mr. Alberini entered into a loan agreement with Home Holdings in May 2010 in the principal amount of approximately \$4 million in connection with his purchase of 888,889 units, with each unit consisting of both one

-Class A-1 unit and one Class A-2 unit at a price of \$4.50 for each pair of securities.
+Mr. Alberini entered into a loan agreement with Home Holdings in May 2010 in the principal amount of approximately \$4 million in connection with his purchase of 888,889 units, with each unit consisting of both one Class A-1 unit and one Class A-2 unit at a price of \$4.50 for each pair of securities.
 The unpaid principal balance under the loan accrued interest at the rate of 5% per annum.
 The outstanding principal on the loan, together with accrued interest thereon, was repaid in full by Mr. Alberini on August 25, 2010, in the amount of \$4,057,535.
 No prior payments of principal or interest were made by Mr. Alberini under the loan agreement.